Originally Posted on 10/16/2016 @3:52pm

 — Tom McClellan (@McClellanOsc) October 12, 2016

-Last week gold didn't do much, it mostly traded sideways and consolidated after it had taken the fall in the prior week.
+Last week, gold didn't move significantly; it mostly traded sideways and consolidated after taking a big fall in price the week before.

 Charts provided courtesy of TradingView.com